arturstrozik/Signal-processing/README.md

 # Signal-processing

-Jest to Colab Notebook z zadaniami z przetwarzania sygnałów.
-Zadania zpostały przygotowane przez prof. dr hab. inż.
-Tomasz Zieliński oraz dr inż.
-Jarosław Bułat z Akademi górniczo-hutniczej w krakowie.
-Rozwiązania zadań zostały przygotowane z użyciem języka Python.
-Aby je uruchomić należy pobrać plik, a następnie wejdź na stronę https://colab.research.google.com/ Kolejno w zakładce prześli, wskaż pobrany plik.
+This is a Colab Notebook with Signal Processing Tasks.
+The tasks were prepared by prof. dr hab.
+Eng.
+Tomasz Zieliński and dr inż.
+Jarosław Bułat from the AGH University of Science and Technology in Kraków.
+The solutions to the problems were prepared using Python.
+To run them, click on the link: https://colab.research.google.com/github/arturstrozik/Signal-processing/blob/main/signal_processing.ipynb